Appetizers & Snacks

 Ingredients

-• 1 small cauliflower broke into florets
+• 1 small cauliflower broken into florets

-• 1/2 cup all-purpose flour Can be gluten-free
+• 1/2 cup all-purpose flour can be gluten-free

 • 1/2 cup low-fat milk or unsweetened almond milk